 It’s generally cheaper to replace the rack and pinion steering than it is to repair it because the repair is a very time-consuming and expensive process.
 Placing the seals alone is extremely complex, and if you so much as misplace or accidentally damage even one seal, you could find yourself with a rack and pinion leak on your hands.

 Taking into consideration the risks involved as well as rear pinion seal replacement cost, most mechanics will lean towards replacing the unit.

-So, the best way for you to save money on rack and pinion cost is to get different quotes from several repair shops in your area, which you can do online, over the phone or even in person, so that you can get the best deal in town while still getting value for money.
-Also, you can try to find some discount coupon and get the lowest possible rack and pinion replacement price.
+So, the best way for you to save money on rack and pinion cost is to get different quotes from several repair shops in your area, which you can do online, over the phone, or even in person, so that you can get the best deal in town while still getting value for money.
+Also, you can try to find some discount coupons and get the lowest possible rack and pinion replacement price.

 In this guide you will find: